 A disclaimer: I am not a child psychologist or an early childhood development expert.
-I'm merely a non-religious momma who has been through it, researched it to death (pun fully intended), and I'm sharing what I've learned to help you streamline the emotional and challenging process of talking to a child about death and dying without religion.
+I'm merely a non-religious momma who has had two parents (my mother in law and my father) die in the span of two months and needed answers fast on how to talk to my toddlers about why we were all so sad, and what was happening.
+So I researched it to death (pun fully intended), and I'm sharing what I've learned to help you streamline the emotional and challenging process of talking to a child about death and dying without religion.

 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.